lnrw/mc4ktex/README.md

 The main difference is the Java version uses a set seed to always generate the same textures, but the PRNG in JavaScript cannot be seeded so the textures are randomly generated.

 ### Why are there three transparent textures at the top of the page?
-The algorithm doesn't assign a value to the first 768 elements (3 textures) of the `texmap` array so when they are accessed, their value is `undefined`.
+The algorithm doesn't assign a value to the first 768 elements (3 16px &times; 16px textures) of the `texmap` array so when they are accessed, their value is `undefined`.
 The rendering code in Minecraft 4k uses bitwise operators on the values from the `texmap` array.
 Bitwise operators convert operands to 32-bit integers so `undefined` is converted to `0`.
 This means the first three textures are entirely black (`0x000000`).
 Black is considered transparent in the rendering code, so these textures are rendered as air blocks.

 Pseudocode to illustrate this (ray casting):
 ```